Evan A. Feigenbaum

 Head Of Asia Practice

 Led the firm's worldwide team of analysts, spanning offices in New York, London, and Washington, focused on all major Asian economies and markets, including emerging and frontier economies: China, Japan, Korea, India, Pakistan, the ten ASEAN countries of Southeast Asia, Australia, New Zealand, and Mongolia.
-Sectoral coverage on financial services.
+Sectoral coverage on financial services, technology, industrials, and sovereign and corporate debt.

 Jun 2010 - Aug 2011